limabravo7/booktranslate/README.md

 ```sh
 python booktrans.py --input path/to/book.epub
 ```
-This is the minimal command, and uses these default options: sequential processing (not batch), from DE to EN, outputs as ./output/book_EN_gpt-4o-mini.epub.
+This is the minimal command, and uses these default options: sequential processing (not batch), from DE to EN, using the gpt-4o-mini model, outputs as `./output/book_EN_gpt-4o-mini.epub`.

 ```sh
 python booktrans.py --input path/to/book.epub --output path/to/output.epub --from-lang DE --to-lang EN --model gpt-4o